tripercy/pka-web-dev-final/README.md

 # pka-web-dev-final
 Final assignment for Phenikaa Web Development course.
+This repo had been archived and is read-only since we have finished the course.

 # Project description

 We were required to create a clone of a website on the internet.

 We chose to clone [github](github.com).

 # Installation